jzuhusky/zbaseball-client/README.md

 # zbaseball-client
-A python client for the [zBaseballData](https://www.zbaseballdata.com/) API
+A python client for the [zBaseballData](https://www.zbaseballdata.com/) API.

+*"Retrosheet Data as a Service"*

 ### Note
 This is a simple client and still being developed.
 It might have bugs, and we don't have a lot of tests.
 This will change.